jellz/deploy/README.md

 This is a deploy server written in Go that makes deploying projects simple.

 ### How does it work?
 This uses webhooks to know when a change has been made to a project.
 Once the server is notified by the webhook, it will pull the latest code from the repository (e.g. GitHub).
+This deploy server also allows users to configure a list of Bash commands to be executed post-pull.
+More information can be found in the `projects.json.example` file.

 ### Installation + Usage
 - Get the **[latest release](https://github.com/jellz/deploy/releases/latest)**.